 Neuroethics & Philosophy

-We undertake conceptual and normative reflection on the ethical, social, cultural, and philosophical issues that drive and arise from brain research.
-This includes critical examination of issues arising from the design and implementation of the Human Brain Project research and from EBRAINS and normative discussion of the long-term consequences and implications of brain research.
+We undertook conceptual and normative reflection on the ethical, social, cultural, and philosophical issues that drive and arise from brain research.
+This included critical examination of issues arising from the design and implementation of the Human Brain Project research and from EBRAINS and normative discussion of the long-term consequences and implications of brain research.

 Neuroethics & Philosophy